wessenstam/gts21/euc/expand/expand.rst

 Replicating Your Gold Image ...........................

-Typically when...
+Typically you would leverage the built-in snapshot/replication functionality within AOS (as seen in :ref:`snow_migration`) to ensure you have an up-to-date copy of your gold image across all clusters used to provision your Citrix machine catalogs.

-In order to conserve time and allow you to complete additional labs, we have pre-staged a copy of the CitrixGoldImage VM to your **AWS-Cluster**.
+In order to save lab time, we have removed the requirement to sync the 20+GB gold image over the WAN by pre-staging a copy of the CitrixGoldImage VM to your **AWS-Cluster**.

 #.
-Refer to :ref:`clusterassignments` for the details required to access your environment.
+Refer to :ref:`clusterdetails` for the details required to access your environment.

 #.
 Log into your **AWS-Cluster Prism Element** using the provided credentials.